EXCLUSIVE VIDEO: Federal agents search Indianapolis home of FedEx mass shooting suspect

-13News could see federal agents and police removing evidence from the home.
+13News could see federal agents and police removing evidence from 19-year-old Brandon Scott Hole's home.
 Law enforcement sources confirm to 13 Investigates that they had served a search warrant at the house in connection with the shooting that took place Thursday night at the FedEx facility.

 13News video shows investigators carrying out a large box and computer equipment to an ATF van.

-Neighbors say more than 30 law enforcement vehicle arrived on their street early Friday morning, just a few hours after the shooting.
+Neighbors said more than 30 law enforcement vehicles arrived on their street early Friday morning, just a few hours after the shooting.
 They stayed at the home until shortly after 9 a.m.

 Jimmy Clark, who lives in the neighborhood, said he has never seen such a large law enforcement presence in the 18 years he has lived there.